 Online banking apps like Albert

 Like Albert, Chime offers a checking account (called “spending) and a savings account.
-Spending account holders are issued a Visa Debit Card that can be used anywhere.
+Spending account holders are issued a Visa debit card that can be used anywhere.
 If you’re looking to take cash out, most of the ATMs you’ll find inside of other stores are members of Chime’s network.

 A user’s credit limit starts at $40 when the user first signs up.
 Over time, as a good repayment history is built, that limit can be increased up to $200.